imdhemy/imdhemy.github.io/_drafts/php/2021-05-19-why-you-need-a-builder-to-create-your-entities-and-models.md

 Just imagine repeating this to cover all the class properties!

-- With **parameterless constructors** you need to handle required params yourself!
+- With **parameterless constructors**, you need to handle the required params yourself!
-- Again, have entities with **invalid state**!
+- Again, have entities with **an invalid state**!
 - **Hard to read**, hard to maintain code.
 - Your **IDE doesn't understand** that!

 ## Telescoping constructor
-Telescoping constructor means to provide a constructor with only the required parameters, another with a single optional parameter, a third with two optional parameters and so on.
+Telescoping constructor means to provide a constructor with only the required parameters, another with a single optional parameter, a third with two optional parameters, and so on.

 Since PHP doesn't allow constructor overloading, PHP developers started to provide a constructor with a full list of properties starting with the required params.